legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

     "name": "DISPLAY NAME FOR THE ROLLING STOCK, LEAVE EMPTY TO KEEP THE CURRENT NAME (UNLESS CLONING)", "description": "NEW DESCRIPTION, KEEP EMPTY TO USE CURRENT ONE (UNLESS CLONING)", "price": -1,
-    "tenderIdentifier": "NEW TENDER IDENTIFIER (LEAVE BLANK FOR UNCHANGED, ONLY APPLIES TO STEAM LOCOMOTIVES)" "removes": [
+    "tenderIdentifier": "NEW TENDER IDENTIFIER (LEAVE BLANK FOR UNCHANGED, ONLY APPLIES TO STEAM LOCOMOTIVES)", "positionTail": -100.0,
+    "pistonDiameterInches": 0.0,
+    "pistonStrokeInches": 0.0,
+    "maximumBoilerPressure": 0.0,
+    "totalHeatingSurface": 0.0,
+    "weightOnDrivers": 0.0,
+    "removes": [
         {
             "kind": "COMPONENT KIND",